Madhappy: Mission and Philanthropy

 In addition to its products, Madhappy also launched The Madhappy Foundation, a non-profit organization, 501(c)(3) with a mission to improve mental health globally.
 Through The Madhappy Foundation, 1% of the brand's proceeds from every sale benefit efforts to raise awareness, fund research, and positively impact the mental health movement.
 Madhappy has partnered with The Jed Foundation, Project Healthy Minds, and The University of Pennsylvania's Positive Psychology Center for conversations, research, and efforts centered on mental health.
 Additionally, Madhappy announced the establishment of The Madhappy Foundation Pediatric Psychiatric Fund in partnership with Vanderbilt University Medical Center, managed by its Department of Psychiatry and Behavioral Sciences, aiming to develop a childhood anxiety screener.
 In addition to monetary contributions, Madhappy has launched out-of-home billboard campaigns for mental health initiatives including Mental Health Awareness Month and World Mental Health Day.
 In 2023, Madhappy launched a print magazine called "Local Optimist", that focuses on mental health awareness, wellness, and art.

 Stores

-Since its launch, Madhappy has opened seasonal shops in East Hampton,Meatpacking District, Manhattan|New York's Meatpacking District, Aspen, Miami, Los Angeles' Melrose Place & Abbott Kinney, The Grove, Palisades Village, and Rosewood Miramar Beach.
+Since its launch, Madhappy has opened seasonal shops in the East Hamptons; the Meatpacking District of Manhattan, New York; Aspen; Miami; Los Angeles' Melrose Place & Abbott Kinney; The Grove; Palisades Village; and Rosewood Miramar Beach.
 The brand opened its first flagship store in West Hollywood in November 2023 which is still open to this day.